omarshatani/omarshatani.github.io/Nanodegree/Projects/Memory Game/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## Code Dependencies

+The app is built with the following code dependencies:

+1. Font Awesome
+2. Flexbox